accuknox/help/docs/use-cases/iac-scan.md

 ![](images/iac-scan-images/13.png)

-### 5. Resolution: You update the Terraform code to address the Checkov findings:
+### 5. Resolution: You update the Terraform code to address the AccuKnox IaC Scan findings:

 {% raw %}
 ```terraform